noprompt/vic/README.markdown

 ## Installation

-Vic is available as a Rubygem:
+Vic is available as a Ruby gem:

     $ gem install vic